 A normal user might do something more along the lines of searching for a book, reading the reviews, adding the book to the cart but accidentally adding 2 copies instead of 1, leaving the cart to browse more before returning to the cart to see that the wrong number was added, and finally changing the quantity so that there is only one copy.
 Even this is probably a simple example that ignores everything a person does while trying to buy a book on amazon.

 Be careful not to get lulled into a false sense of comfort from reports saying all the checks pass.
 You will probably want to know more before making important decisions like when to ship.

-Today we've just barely scratched the surface on BDD and a few key benefits, and considerations.
 The next step is to try a small experiment with your team to see if this style of development can add value.
-Also, check out our latest piece on Test-Driven Development.

 Testing Tools for BDD Teams